 Q. I’m a female being seen for pelvic floor.
 Can I still come in for PT if I’m on my period?

 A. Yes, pelvic floor assessment and treatment can still be done during menstruation.
 Treatment can even help relieve menstrual symptoms, like cramps.
-If you prefer to avoid any specific assessment or treatment technique during this time, it is encouraged you still keep your appointment so that other important aspects of treatment can be addressed without losing valuable time during your healing process.
+If you prefer to avoid any specific assessment or treatment technique during this time, this will be honored, and it is encouraged you still keep your appointment so that other important aspects of treatment can be addressed without losing valuable time during your healing process.

 Q. I’m a female being seen for fertility support.
 Does it matter when during my cycle I schedule PT?